Herman Dune

 Herman Dune is a Swedish-French act based in San Pedro, Los Angeles.
-The band has been described as Indie rock, Anti-folk, Folk rock, Alternative rock, Americana, and Alternative country.
+The band has been described as indie rock, anti-folk, folk rock, alternative rock, Americana, and alternative country.

 History

 Herman Dune was established as a trio with brothers David Ivar and André singing and writing, and drummer Omé, David Ivar's childhood friend.
-In 2000, they released their debut album, They Go To The Woods.
+In 2000, they released their debut album, Turn Off the Light.

 In 2001, drummer Neman joined Herman Dune for their following albums, Switzerland Heritage, Mash Concrete Metal Mushroom, Mas Cambios, and Not On Top.

 Herman Dune then released Giant in 2006, Next Year In Zion in 2008, and Strange Moosic in 2011.
 In 2006, Andre left the band after recording songs for Giant.

 After a hiatus and relocation to San Pedro, Los Angeles in 2015, David Ivar released Sweet Thursday on Santa Cruz Records and Santa Cruz Gold on Santa Cruz Records, both in 2018.

 Between 2013 and 2018, while still performing as Herman Dune, David Ivar also performed as Black Yaya, with the eponymous album Black Yaya and the album Rattle Snake, a concept album about Bonnie and Clyde.

 Since 2006, André has been pursuing his own solo career as Stanley Brinks.
 Omé earned his MD and PhD and works as a physician at Hôpital Bichat-Claude-Bernard in Paris.
 Néman is the frontman of the band Zombie Zombie.